bondowe/webfram/README.md

 #### Enabling Telemetry

-Enable telemetry in your server configuration:
+Enable telemetry in your application configuration:

 ```go
 import (